Xansul/PodV0Sample/README.md

 Planned features:
 - Motor control - usage of basic step motors with the ULN2003 driver for movement of the 3D printed housing.
 - Further display work - a key part of this project is to give the alarm clock some "personality", this will be primarily implemented through bitmap converted animations on the TFT display module, along with previously listed step motors.
-- BLE connectivity - most of the device customization will be ideally implemented with a companion app over BLE.
-Currently pursuing initial usage with a BlueNRG-M0 module [expansion board](https://www.st.com/en/ecosystems/x-nucleo-idb05a2.html), and a QT powered companion app.
+- ~~BLE connectivity - most of the device customization will be ideally implemented with a companion app over BLE.
+Currently pursuing initial usage with a BlueNRG-M0 module [expansion board](https://www.st.com/en/ecosystems/x-nucleo-idb05a2.html), and a QT powered companion app.~~
+- Plans for BLE connectivity are currently superceded by a planned Wifi based setup using the ESP32 C3 module, with the ESP32 chip handling the Wifi stack as a peripheral to the main STM32 MCU.
+A companion app will connect and provide customization options.
 - Audio output - as mentioned above, the current DAC setup will eventually be used to drive simple audio for alarms, interactions, etc.
 - Motion detection - simple motion detection to drive device state (sleep, wake, etc.)